 Vegetation indexes are created by analyzing an orthomosaic's pixels using different mathematical formulas.
 This processing and analysis is done by AgPixel, a team of dedicated experts that specialize in vegetation analysis.
 AgPixel offers 27 different vegetation indexes, and can perform specialized analysis if needed.

 Digital Elevation Models are orthomosaics that are colored to show changes in elevation.
 Similarly, contours are shapefiles showing the same information with elevation data.

-Digital terrain models show elevation changes in the ground and digital surface models show changes of ground and any features present (learn more here).
+Digital elevation models (DEM) cover digital terrain models (DTM) and digital surface models (DSM).
+While both of these models display changes in elevation, a digital terrain model only shows changes in ground elevation, while a digital surface model includes features such as buildings (learn more here).
 These models are colorized so you can easily determine points of high and low elevation.
-Together the terrain and surface models can be used to calculate height maps that show how tall different features are relative to each other.
+Together the terrain and surface models can be used to calculate height maps that can be used to measure the height different between features.

 Volumetrics & 3D Models

 By capturing oblique imagery a detailed 3D model.
 Using this model we can extrapolate the the volume of a stockpile that has been added or removed.

 When collecting imagery for 3D projects that require volumetrics using drones can provide the best results.
 This is because you can easily capture oblique imagery from different angles to create a detailed 3D model.